MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-list-box-drop-down-list-radio-button.md

 search.app:
   - PowerApps
 ---
-# Add a list box, a drop-down list, or radio buttons to a canvas app in PowerApps
+# Add a list box, a drop-down list, or radio buttons to a canvas app

 Show a single column of data (for example, from a multi-column table) in a canvas app so that users can select one or more items in a list.